task-proxemics/XLeRobot/README.md

 - **End effector pose** control → VR remote control

 > [!NOTE]
-> For the first version we mainly focus on the hardware.
-The LeRobot code hasn't been modified yet.
-You can run the original Lekiwi demo by connecting one arm to the RaspberryPi and another arm to the desktop to recreate the Demo 0.0.5 by remote control.
-The Lerobot code for XLeRobot will be soon updated with highest priority.
+> For the first version, we focus primarily on the hardware.
+The LeRobot code remains unmodified.
+You can recreate Demo 0.1.0 by connecting one arm to the RaspberryPi and the other to the desktop for remote control. **The LeRobot code for XLeRobot** will be updated soon as our top priority.

 ### 🧠 Paths towards General Embodied Machine Intelligence (TODO)